NGolomysov/Lead-pivot/README.md

 **What is it?**

-This a a simple Python web application which I have done to simplify my working process a as marketing specialist.
+This a a simple Python web application which I have done to simplify my working process as marketing specialist.

 **What this program does?**